eugene0408/Compremont/README.md

-# Compremont – Computer Repair Landing Page
+# Computer Repair Landing Page

 This is a simple, responsive landing page created for a computer repair workshop built using HTML, Sass, jQuery, and popular UI libraries.